-- Slab bacon (or substitute duck skin), cut into 1/2-inch pieces
+- 1 pound Slab bacon* (or substitute duck skin) cut into 1/2-inch (12-mm) pieces

-- 1. Place the bacon or duck skin and just enough cold water to cover in a heavy skillet or saucepan and cook, uncovered, over medium-low heat until the fat is rendered, the water has evaporated, and the cracklins are crisp and golden brown, 30 to 40 minutes.
+- Place the bacon or duck skin and just enough cold water to cover in a heavy skillet or saucepan and cook, uncovered, over medium-low heat until the fat is rendered, the water has evaporated, and the cracklins are crisp and golden brown, 30 to 40 minutes.

-- 2. Using a slotted spoon, transfer the cracklins to a plate lined with paper towels to drain.
+- Using a slotted spoon, transfer the cracklins to a plate lined with paper towels to drain.
 Reserve the remaining fat to make corn bread.
 [Editor’s Note: Or to make home-fried potatoes.
 Or fried eggs.
 Or, well, lots of things.]